Company Number: 4413282

 18.2 A resolution or motion put to the vote of a National Council meeting must be decided on a show of hands of the Delegates unless a poll is duly demanded in accordance with these Articles.

-18.3 Polls must be taken at the National Council meeting at which they are demanded and in such manner as the chairman of the meeting directs.
+18.3 Polls must be taken at the National Council meeting at which they are demanded and in such manner as the chair of the meeting directs.

 18.4 On a vote on a resolution or motion at a National Council meeting on a show of hands or on a poll, every Delegate present in person or by proxy has one vote.

 19. ERRORS AND DISPUTES

 19.1 No objection may be raised to the qualification of any person voting at a National Council meeting except at the meeting or adjourned meeting at which the vote objected to is tendered, and every vote not disallowed at the meeting is valid.

-19.2 Any such objection must be referred to the chairman of the meeting whose decision is final.
+19.2 Any such objection must be referred to the chair of the meeting whose decision is final.